When looking for what to eat when your stomach hurts, there are many wonderful options to help you to feel better!

 Using a heating pad will do much the same things as a warm bath will do only it is a bit more potent.
-As you are able to use it for longer periods of time.
+As you can use it for longer periods.

 You can also have more control over where the heat is going in order to get the most relief.

 Another upset stomach remedy is a combination of lemon juice, baking soda, and water.

 This combination is used for a variety of stomach complaints and is most often used to relieve gas and bloating that can cause an upset stomach.